thatchemistryguy/PyParse_designer/README.md

 ### Notes on Nomenclature

-You'll notice that all of the pre-defined reagents have been assigned a default type, i.e. Potassium carbonate is listed as a base and APhos Pd G3 is listed as a catalyst.
+You'll notice that all of the pre-defined reagents have been assigned a default type, i.e. potassium carbonate is listed as a base and APhos Pd G3 is listed as a catalyst.
 These two examples are likely not contentious, but others, such as HATU being described as a catalyst are perhaps more so.

 It was the intention when writing this lightweight tool to very broadly classify compounds by their typical usage, with the idea that a catalyst in this sense, simply "makes the reaction go".
 Following along these lines, a co-catalyst helps the catalyst, Solvent1 is the primary solvent, Solvent2 is the secondary solvent (often water), and the additive is "something else".